SivaDurshika-G/Donezo_-Effortlessly-Organize-Your-Life-/README.md

-To-Do List
+Taskee: To-Do List App

-Overview

-A simple and user-friendly To-Do List app designed to help you stay organized and productive.
-Add, edit, and delete tasks with ease to keep track of your daily goals.
+Taskee is a simple web-based To-Do List App that helps you organize tasks efficiently.
+With a clean design and essential features, it ensures better productivity.

 Features

-Add new tasks.

-Edit existing tasks.

-Delete tasks when completed.

-Simple, clean interface for easy navigation.

-Installation

-1. Clone the repository.

-2. Open index.html in your browser.
+Add tasks with optional descriptions.

+Assign priority levels (Low, Medium, High).

+Track active, completed, and total tasks.

+Search tasks using a search bar.

+Clear all completed tasks.

+Real-time date and time display.